 Buy it from Steam, Nintendo, Play Store, App Store +

 Price: ± £8.99 Switch, £6.99 Steam, <£5 Play & App store

 “2D BOY is an indie game studio based in San Francisco, making games the old fashioned way – a team of two, a few ideas, and a whole lot of ‘love’.
 Our goal is to make games that everyone can play, with gameplay nobody has seen before.

 2D Boy is a core team of two guys, Ron Carmel and Kyle Gabler.
 Their swanky San Francisco office is whichever free wi-fi coffee shop they wander into on a given day.
 Kyle Gabler is one of the guys behind the Experimental Gameplay Project, and recently a game designer and magic rapid prototyper with Maxis & EA.
 Ron Carmel was previously a game developer with EA’s pogo.com.
 Before that, he developed visual fx software and immersive haptic simulations.
 Together, they are an unstoppable force on the front lines of the indie revolution.”*

-A physics-based puzzle game made long before the avalanche of physics based puzzle games hit the App/Play Store.
-It’s a multiple award winning, critically acclaimed game made entirely by just two guys.
+A physics-based puzzle game made long before the avalanche of physics-based puzzle games hit the App/Play Store.
+It’s a multiple award winning, a critically acclaimed game made entirely by just two guys.
 The game consists out of completing multiple puzzle-based levels, each quite different from the last.

 Platforms: PC, Android, iOS, Nintendo Switch

 Layout: Puzzle-based levels

 Length of game: As long as it takes to solve all the puzzles.